MinKim14/EpiNerveInterface/README.md

 **"Anti-fibrotic Electronic Epineurium for High-fidelity Chronic Peripheral Nerve Interface in Freely Moving Animals"**

-In this work, we demonstrate high-accuracy behavior decoding using signals recorded from our novel electronic epineurium (e-Epi) interface.
+In this work, we demonstrate high-accuracy behavior decoding using signals recorded from our novel electronic epineurium (e-epi) interface.

 ## 🚀 Key Features
-- End-to-end **behavior decoding** pipeline using e-Epi signals
+- End-to-end **behavior decoding** pipeline using peripheral nerve signals recorded with the e-epi
 - Transformer-based deep learning models
 - Lightweight linear models for comparison
 - Dataset for freely moving animal nerve recordings